Bloodbat/SanguineMutants/README.md

 Based on Mutable Instruments Plaits and Audible Instruments Macro Oscillator 2.
 It exposes every control and can access the 1.2 firmware modes.

-An editor for some of the new firmware modes modes is available in this repository!
-You need to download it and run it locally in your browser.
+An editor for some of the new firmware modes modes is available!

+You can find the editor [here](https://bloodbat.github.io/Funes-Editors/)

 ## Incurvationes

-Based on MI's Warps it has proper knob lights colors and access to the frequency shifter "Easter egg".
+A fully polyphonic module based on MI's Warps it has proper knob lights colors and access to the frequency shifter "Easter egg".

 ## Marmora